Tekks/roblox_itembuyer/README.md

 - pip
 - git / zip
 - Roblox Cookie ( `.ROBLOSECURITY` ) ( [How to get it](https://www.youtube.com/watch?v=O9iPTvXnpnU) )
-- Place the Cookie ind the `cookie.txt` file
+- Place the Cookie in the `cookie.txt` file

 ### Steps
 1. Pull the repository